neocliff/my-make-things/README.md

 comments in the code files.
 This is intentional on my part for two reasons.
 First, people are so used to reading things on the web, anything that's not a two sentence paragraph or a bulleted list is ignored.

-The second reason is I don't believe in self-documenting code.
+The second reason is a bit more controversial.

+I don't believe in self-documenting code.
 It's like unicorns: we may dream of them but they don't exist.
 After more than 35 years of writing code, I've seen a *lot* of code.
-Much of it the author claimed was self-commenting.
-Yet, if you took the self-documenting code back to the author a few weeks or months later, they had to spend a fair amount of time studying it to figure out what it did.
+Much of it the author claimed was "self-documenting".
+Yet, if you took it back to the author a few weeks or months later, they had to spend a fair amount of time studying it to figure out what it did.

-Bottom line: if the comments are in the way, feel free to delete them.
+If the comments are in the way, feel free to delete them.
+You won't hurt my feelings.

 ## Organization of Make Files